josephadeabah/ppay/README.md

 **Impact:**
 - **Empowered Employees:** Workers can approach pay negotiations with confidence and knowledge.
-- **Reduced Exploitation:** Employees in developing countries have resources to advocate for fair compensation.
+- **Reduced Exploitation:** Employees have resources to advocate for fair compensation.
 - **Better Employee Retention:** Fair pay negotiations can lead to higher job satisfaction and reduced turnover.

 ### Overall Impact